 Arizona woman has baked her way to state fair for 45 years

-She tells The Arizona Republic she finds it calming and rewarding.
-The baking enthusiast will load up her car Tuesday with at least eight entries, including focaccia made with rosemary from her garden.
+What doesn't make her happy is seeing the number of entries in the culinary and homemaking competitions dwindle over the years.
+Brianda Martinez, an Arizona State Fair representative, agreed that state fairs in general are seeing a drop in people interested in things such as baking and canning.

-McHenry has noticed entries in the fair's culinary and homemaking categories have dwindled over the years.
+"Those talents and skills aren't being passed down to younger generations," Martinez said in an email.

-Fair officials say they're trying to attract younger people with categories like cupcake decorating.
+The fair is hoping to get younger people interested with categories like cupcake decorating.

 - Newlyweds among 4 arrested for assaulting Prescott police officers